reiinakano/reiinakano.github.io/draft-solving-probability.md

   <a href="{{ '/images/sp/calcnet3.gif' | absolute_url }}"><img src="{{ '/images/sp/calcnet3.gif' | absolute_url }}" alt=""></a>
 </figure>

-To use a human metaphor, this is akin to a student punching keys into a calculator, writing down the result, and figuring out next steps, taking into account the calculator's output.
+To use a human metaphor, this is akin to a student punching keys into a calculator, writing down the result, and figuring out next steps based on the calculator's output.

 ### Training with an external symbolic solver

 Decoding is very natural, but how do we *train* the network?

 For a regular seq2seq task, the training data comes in the form of input-target pairs of sequences, and the loss function is calculated based on how well the decoder output matches the target sequence [^cross_entropy].

-For each input-target pair, the input sequence is passed through the encoder, while the target sequence shows up in two parts of the computation graph.
-The target sequence is used to calculate the loss function of the network, and the target sequence *right-shifted by one* is used as the decoder input.
+The input sequence is passed through the encoder, while the target sequence is used to (1) calculate the loss function of the network, and (2) *right-shifted by one* to be used as the decoder input.

 <figure class="align-center">
   <a href="{{ '/images/sp/model_train.jpg' | absolute_url }}"><img src="{{ '/images/sp/model_train.jpg' | absolute_url }}" alt=""></a>
-  <figcaption>Conventional way of training a transformer</figcaption>
+  <figcaption>Conventional way of training a transformer. <a href="http://jalammar.github.io/illustrated-transformer/">The Illustrated Transformer</a> by Jay Alammar gives a good overview of this process.</figcaption>
 </figure>

 For seq2seq with a symbolic solver, the loss function must instead capture **how well the decoder output matches the target sequence, *except* at positions the solver is expected to fill**.

-For our implementation, our training data now consists of three sequences: input, target, and masked target.
-The masked target sequence is a copy of the target sequence, with a few of the tokens replaced by a special masking symbol.
-For example, if the target sequence is `8 + 7 = 15`, the corresponding masked target sequence is `8 + 7 = <pad><pad>`, where `<pad>` is a special masking symbol, signifying that these positions are meant to be filled in by an external solver during decoding.
+In our implementation, our training data now consists of three sequences: input, target, and masked target.
+The masked target sequence is a copy of the target sequence, where tokens to be filled in by the solver are replaced by a special masking symbol [^masking_example].

 The computation graph for training is shown in the figure below.
-The input sequence and right-shifted target sequence play the same roles as in the original seq2seq training procedure.
-The input sequence is passed through the encoder, and the right-shifted target sequence is used as the decoder input.
-The masked target sequence is used to calculate the loss function, where the special masking symbols signify that the decoder outputs at these positions must not contribute to the loss function [^pad].
+The main difference from the original seq2seq training procedure is that the masked target sequence is used to calculate the loss function.
+The special masking symbols signify that the decoder outputs at these positions must not contribute to the loss function [^pad].
 In other words, we *don't care* what the network outputs are at those positions, since they will be overwritten by the symbolic solver's output.

 <figure class="align-center">
   <a href="{{ '/images/sp/model_calc_train.jpg' | absolute_url }}"><img src="{{ '/images/sp/model_calc_train.jpg' | absolute_url }}" alt=""></a>